A-to-Z Guide to Selling a House With Asbestos and How to Disclose It in 2026

 There are a lot of very specific regulations regarding the removal and disposal of asbestos materials.
 This makes removal more expensive than remediation.
 The purpose of remediation is to contain the material to make sure that it isn’t disturbed.

-The most expensive materials to remove are insulation because they can more easily become airborne.
+The most expensive material to remove is insulation because it can become airborne more easily.
 Removing attic insulation can cost you anywhere from $10,000 to $25,000 or more.

 Removing solid materials like tile or drywall will run a couple of thousand dollars per room.
 Pipes with asbestos paint can cost up to $5,000 to remove.
 Removing all the siding from a house can cost from $12,000 to $16,000.